joseterrera/tic-tac-toe-typescript-react/README.md

 ### `yarn install`
 ### `yarn start`

-## Authors and Resources
-This project was built with [@babakness](https://github.com/babakness/).
-It is a tic tac toe game using functional programming concepts together with typecscript.
-To build the functionality of the game, we relied heavily on [soultrain](https://github.com/babakness/), a functional library that uses typescript.

 ## Motivation
 To write code that is functional, reusable, chainable.
 To use Typescript, which constraints the way I use functions and variables, thus reducing runtime errors.